jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 		});

   ```
+Refresh your map.
 Notice the symbols on the map correspond to the `icon` field of each record in the geoJSON dataset.

 6. To add the legend, we add checkbox and label elements for each layer. *Uncomment* the following code-block:
     ```Javascript